0x80/firestore-facade/packages/facade/README.md

 the official Firestore API.

 The aim is to keep the API as close to native as possible while providing as much type safety as is still practical.
-Firestore Façade does not prevent you from using the original Firestore API alongside if you wish to do so.
+In order to simplify the API some choices have been made based on common usage scenarios.
+Firestore Façade does not prevent you from using the original Firestore API alongside if you encounter a situation where these choices become limiting.

 ## Features